 The lesson we learned here is not to schedule anything for early in the morning because you will end up hungry and coffee-less.
 No, YOU’RE caffeine deprived and cranky.

 25. Bali is huge, with destinations spread out all over the island and plenty of “off the beaten path” spots to discover.
-During our two weeks in Bali, we visited only three places: Ubud, Amed, and Nusa Lembongan.
+During our two weeks in Bali, we visited only three places: Ubud, Amed, and Nusa Lembongan (here’s our complete Bali itinerary).
 And like … WOW is there so much else to see!
-Bali is an enormous island with so many incredibly destinations that we’re dying to go back and explore.
+Bali is an enormous island with so many incredible destinations that we’re dying to go back and explore.
 From jungles to beaches (there are so still many more beaches in Bali we have yet to visit!) to tropical islands to volcanoes to temples to cities to towns to rice terraces and more, we can see why so many people visit Bali again and again.
 There’s still so much we want to explore – so I guess we’ll just have to come back!

 Have you ever visited Bali?
 Did any of these ring true for you?
 Tell us what surprised you about backpacking in Bali in the comments below!

-We’ve also got two more posts that will help you plan your trip to Bali:
+Psst: Planning a trip to Bali?
+We’ve got a few more posts that will help you plan your trip to Bali:

 - The Perfect (Detailed) Bali Itinerary for 2 Incredible Weeks